murielK/AckBar/README.md

 * Show a message on top of the screen for a fixed period of time or make it sticky
 * Queue message
-* Add action to your message
+* Add action to your notifications
 * Add an additional message body
 * Customize the message color